TheMangoMamba/metasploitable-vsftpd/metasploitable_vsftpd_full_writeup.md

 ## 🔚 Final Thoughts

 Both approaches led to full system compromise.
 The manual method built foundational skills while Metasploit demonstrated how automation accelerates real-world penetration testing.
+This lab reinforced my understanding of network reconnaissance, vulnerability exploitation, and post-exploitation techniques, proving valuable for my offensive security skill set.
 This was a successful offensive security lab that will be used as a portfolio project.